pjpmarques/ChainableLED/README.md

 Arduino library compatible with Grove Chainable LED and the P9813 chip.
 It allows controlling a chain of LEDS individually.

-Supports both RGB and HSB color spaces for setting the color of each individual LED.
+Supports both RGB and HSL color spaces for setting the color of each individual LED.

 Compatible with [Particle devices](https://www.particle.io/).